abes-esr/swish-e-docker/README.md

 ### Configuring

-You can configure swish-e using these two files : `swish.conf` and `.swishcgi.conf`
+You can configure swish-e CGI using these files : `.swishcgi.conf`, `swish.cgi`, `TemplateDefault.pm`

-- `swish.conf` is used to tell swish-e where the HTML are located for indexing.
-- `.swishcgi.conf` is used to configure swish-e CGI integrated to the web server.
+- `.swishcgi.conf` is the most common one and is used to configure swish-e CGI integrated to the web server.

 You can also inject a local customized `TemplateDefault.pm` and `swish.cgi` this way:
 ```bash